Arikius/bronto/README.md

 # 4. Get the devcontainer
 A devcontainer with all prerequisites pre-installed is available.
-Open in VS Code or any of its forks with command Dev Container: Open Folder in Container, or build with docker: docker build -f .devcontainer/Dockerfile -t raptor-devcontainer:latest ..
+Open in VS Code or any of its forks with command Dev Container: Open Folder in Container, or build with docker: docker build -f .devcontainer/Dockerfile -t Bronto-devcontainer:latest ..

 Runs with --privileged flag for rr.